unvibe/unvibe/README.md

 # Unvibe

-Write code like in StarTrek.
+Write code like you're in Star Trek.

 ## Overview

-Unvibe aims to making creating and managing complex projects easy and goal-oriented, without compromising on the quality and correctness of your code.
+Unvibe aims to make creating and managing complex projects easy and goal-oriented, without compromising on code quality and correctness.
 It provides a pluggable architecture & platform for managing code, using already existing tooling and libraries.

-when you load up a project in Unvibe it will automatically analyze the tooling required for a good workflow, and provides a robust context for llms to work with.
+When you load up a project in Unvibe, it will automatically analyze the required tooling for a productive workflow and provide a robust context for LLMs to work with.

 ### Getting Started

-clone the repo in `~/projects` and follow instructions
+Clone the repo to `~/projects` and follow the instructions below.

 ```bash
 gh repo clone unvibe/unvibe ~/projects/unvibe
 ```

-1. **environment:** First you need to setup ur environment, make sure to add the following to ur `.env`
+1. **Environment:** First, set up your environment.
+Add the following to your `.env` file:

 ```sh
 # for llms use